 - Block the bully completely so they do not use other mediums to get to your teen.
 (Phone, email, chat, social media etc.)

-- Inform parents immediately and talk about the incident.
+- Inform you immediately and talk to you about the incident.

 - Take a break and cool it off.
 Leave the device behind and move to another space or outdoor.

-Note: Also teach your teen that they need to stand for the victim when they find others under attack.
+Note: Also teach your teen that when they find others under attack.
+Stand for the victim.

 An important note to parents

-As parents it is our responsibility to protect our teens from cyber bullying.
+As parents it is our responsibility to protect your teen from cyber bullying.
 And give support to our teenagers in difficult situations.
 Unfortunately, if your teens are being cyberbullied do not be aggressive towards them.

-As they are already depressed, you should try to reduce their stress and anxiety.
+As they are already depressed, you should try to reveal their stress and anxiety.
 Try to minimize the problem and find possible solutions.